ismael-castell/GuardXP/README.md

 ## Notes

 - The GeoLite2 database is used for geolocation services
-- Certificates are automatically generated in the `.guardxp-gw` directory
+- Certificates are automatically generated in the `.guardxp-px` directory
 - For production deployments, additional configuration may be required